andr-ew/cartographer/README.md

 divide softcut buffer space into arbitrarily nested recording and/or playback slices.

+### tl;dr

+if you've ever thought "I wish softcut had more than two buffers" this might be for you

 ### problem:

 working with two buffer spaces in vanilla softcut is straighforward, but working with more independent "virtual" buffer spaces involves designing specialized data structures and specialized functions to re-scale that data & modify loop points without spilling into the next adjacent buffer space or unused silence. it all gets far messier once you decide to add a feature to reassign voices to different virtual buffers.